Directed by Nathan Hertz Juran

 Leave out the alien crap and the titular pledge, and what we have is just a gender-swapped riff on Double Indemnity or The Postman Always Rings Twice—a shitty riff, but a riff: some years ago, unappealing bounder Harry Archer (William Hudson) married Nancy Archer (Allison Hayes) for her money, she being the heir to the Fowler fortune of some fifty million dollars, and for reasons never stated, Harry has spent the intervening time being withholding and horrid and unfaithful, most recently with "Honey" Parker (Yvette Vickers), who, when discussing Nancy's refusal to grant Harry a divorce on favorable terms, "jokes" about just killing Nancy and being done with it.
 Harry has slightly more subtle plans, for Nancy's a drunk, and things got bad enough once before to send her into a suicidal spiral.
 If he could get her drinking again, and he's confident he can, Harry wonders if nature might simply take its course.
 Call Amazing Stories and demand an advance.

 In fairness, I've skipped ahead: Nancy's already sped out of this dingy hotel bar in their convertible, livid at the attention Harry was paying to his paramour, and what she finds on the road out in the desert would send anyone crawling back to the bottle—a double-exposed spherical space vessel of some kind (I think it might literally be a cueball), similar to the hurtling "satellite" that took a world tour over the previous few hours, reports of which we've already heard secondhand, thanks to an incredulous TV host (Dale Tate) relaying this information to us with a snide spin during the KPLOT prologue that opens up the film.
 Presently, a colossal being steps out of the ship, seemingly fascinated with Nancy's Star of India (the Star of India?) diamond, but of course she flees at this staggering sight.
 Possibly not a very bright woman, Nancy immediately goes raving about alien giants to her husband and the townsfolk, who would probably assume she were in an altered state even if she didn't have a noted drinking problem, but she manages to get the sheriff (George Douglas) and his Deputy Dewey figure (Frank Chase) to go investigate, largely on the basis of being the town's richest inhabitant by several orders of magnitude.
 They find nothing, but Nancy doesn't let it go, eventually cajoling Harry into taking her back out to the desert to search for the UFO—he agrees for his own agenda, of course, while her trusty butler (Ken Terrell) can do little to help his mistress—but now they do find the ship.
 Harry unloads a revolver at the giant and in a fit of cowardly terror leaves his wife to whatever fate the giant intends.
-But she is returned to her home, catatonic but mostly intact, soon enough that Harry and Honey don't spend the rest of the picture in jail (though this would, in fact, have been substantially more narratively efficient and probably more dramatically worthwhile).
+But she is returned to her home, catatonic but mostly intact, and soon enough that Harry and Honey don't spend the rest of the picture in jail (though this would, in fact, have been substantially more narratively efficient and probably more dramatically worthwhile).
 However, being "mostly intact" doesn't last, and very soon Nancy has hit her growth spurt.

 There's quite a lot wrong with this, enough that the script clunkiness isn't even remotely the worst of it, though it's not beneath notice that the sci-fi plot is wholly dysfunctional all by itself, with Nancy's enigmatic space giant (which the screenplay wants very much to let us know is thirty feet tall) having done something to her for some unfathomable reason, transforming her into a being like him, which is never explained or really even acknowledged as a mystery worth explaining.

 But the fragmentation of the plot, that's down to these being just nowhere close to fundamentally compatible modes.
 There's a reason that despite the two genres overlapping chronologically, 50s sci-fi practically never went noir.
 (The only title coming to my mind at all is The Brain That Wouldn't Die, which is arguably just so sleazy in its mad science that it feels noir.)
 Now, sure: some of my favorite movies are "sci-fi noirs"—your Blade Runners, your Reminiscences—but those movies are, very obviously, doing something different, building dystopian sci-fi worlds to externalize the hopelessness of their inhabitants, or, alternatively, using noirish characters to explore their sci-fi concepts in a depressive register.
 This?
-This is just noir smashed into a sci-fi scenario, and they don't work together and indeed operate at cross-purposes, not least because a tale of the fantastic simply doesn't benefit from being dragged through the dirt like this; but even on the most basic mechanical level, the idea that a noir protagonist beheld aliens and watched his wife grow fifty feet tall yet continues to ponder how he's going use this to his advantage for his infidelity-driven murder perhaps represents a more nihilistic view of humanity than any real noir.
+This is just noir smashed into a sci-fi scenario, and they don't work together and indeed operate at cross-purposes, not least because a tale of the fantastic simply doesn't benefit from being dragged through the dirt like this; but even on the most basic mechanical level, the idea that a noir protagonist beheld aliens and watched his wife grow fifty feet tall yet continues to ponder how he's going use this to his advantage for his infidelity-driven murder perhaps represents an even more nihilistic view of humanity than any real noir.

 It is also empty and stupid, with basically no work put in to make it believable (or interesting) as sci-fi or noir.
 The latter is just presented as a stock plot: there's no sense of falling into depravity; we meet Harry and Honey having already arrived and picking out new curtains for depravity's living room.
 Hudson and Vickers, while suitably slimy and shrill, respectively, are given precious little to actually do by Mark Hanna's screenplay; what they do have, they approach as lifeless stereotypes.
 There's a few hardboiled exchanges, but the dialogue snaps less than it whines; and Hayes, nominally at the center of things, is basically consigned to a feature-length exercise in hysteria, with very few moments where she has any other emotion or even a different level of that one emotion to play.